Golan2072/sec2jpg/README.md

 Requires the PyGame library.
 Includes a SEC parser and a map generator.

-v0.5 - unly uses "Sunbane" files and limited to one subsector.
+v0.5 - only uses "Sunbane" files and limited to one subsector.
 Basic functionality.